NZNOG/website/index.md

 ## Annual Conference
 Our annual conference provides both an opportunity to exchange technical information, and a high-value opportunity for NZ’s networking staff to ‘network’ amongst themselves.
 This is New Zealand’s only technical networking conference.

+The next NZNOG will be held in Napier on the week of 7 - 11 April 2025.

 [NZNOG Conference 2024](conferences/nznog-2024) was held in Nelson.

 The [NZNOG Conference 2023](conferences/nznog-2023) was held in Rotorua.